 Various inputs are used in valuing the investments held by the Board.
-U.S. generally accepted accounting principles (GAAP) establishes a hierarchy of inputs used to value investment emphasizing observable inputs and minimizing unobservable inputs.
+U.S. generally accepted accounting principles (GAAP) establishes a hierarchy of inputs used to value investments emphasizing observable inputs and minimizing unobservable inputs.
 These inputs are summarized as follows:

-- Level 1 Quoted prices for identical assets in an active market. - Level 2 Inputs, other than quoted prices, that are observable for the asset, either directly or indirectly. - Level 3 Unobservable inputs.
+Level 1 - Quoted prices for identical assets in an active market.

+Level 2 - Inputs, other than quoted prices, that are observable for an asset, either directly or indirectly.

+Level 3 - Unobservable inputs.
 Unobservable inputs should only be used to the extent that observable inputs are not available for a particular asset.